lammps/lammps/doc/src/Howto_chunk.rst

 Use chunks to calculate system properties
 =========================================

-In LAMMS, "chunks" are collections of atoms, as defined by the :doc:`compute chunk/atom <compute_chunk_atom>` command, which assigns each atom to a chunk ID (or to no chunk at all).
+In LAMMPS, "chunks" are collections of atoms, as defined by the :doc:`compute chunk/atom <compute_chunk_atom>` command, which assigns each atom to a chunk ID (or to no chunk at all).
 The number of chunks and the assignment of chunk IDs to atoms can be static or change over